Stash of Paleoindian Artifacts Found at 12,000-Year-Old Connecticut Site

 Throwing Spears Found at the Paleoindian Site

 Some tiny fragments of flint and stone were discovered which had unique chips and cracks that correspond to those found in spear-throwers.
-These “coincide with a study from 2015 that concluded the North American hunters used spear-throwers to hurl their weapons over longer distances” reports the Daily Mail .
+These “coincide with a study from 2015 that concluded the North American hunters used spear-throwers to hurl their weapons over longer distances” reported the Daily Mail.
 These spear-throwers or atlatls were probably brought to the Americas by the so-called Clovis people, who were among the continents’ first people.

-Professor Karl Hutchings, an anthropologist stated that this discovery “helps to support theories that these early hunters were able to kill large prey like mammoths and other megafauna” reports the Daily Mail .
+Professor Karl Hutchings, an anthropologist stated that this discovery “helps to support theories that these early hunters were able to kill large prey like mammoths and other megafauna” reported the Daily Mail.
 This was very important in hunting and ensured that the Paleoindians were able to thrive in the often-hostile environment.
 It seems likely that a traditional spear could not have killed large beasts and at the time the spear-throwers would have been much more lethal.

 Peopling of America

 The Paleoindians' ability to bring down large animals meant that they were not confined to one area.
-The athals or spear-throwers were highly portable and they did not require as many participants as hunts, that involved javelins.
+The atlatls or spear-throwers were highly portable and they did not require as many participants as hunts, that involved javelins.
 This technology probably allowed the hunters to follow the large animals as they migrated, such as the mammoth.
-This was very important in the peopling of modern North America .
+This was very important in the peopling of modern North America.

 The discovery of the site is an excellent example of what can be achieved between the construction sector and archaeologists when they collaborate.
-This archaeological area has been named after Brian Jones, who sadly passed away over the summer.
-Work on the site, which has been thoroughly processed, by archaeologists is expected to conclude in 2020.
+This archaeological area has been named after Brian Jones, who sadly passed away during the 2019 the summer.
+Work on the site, which has been thoroughly processed by archaeologists, concluded in 2020.

 Top image: Native American hunter.
 Credit: Daniel / Adobe Stock